PrismarineJS/node-mojangson/README.md

 console.log(data) // => [z1,z2]
 ```

 Another example, the provided method `mojangson.normalize` takes a string of mojangson and normalizes it in the shortest way to retain all data.
-This will tell you if you have the shortest equivalent to a string of mojangson.
+Comparing it to the original will tell you if you have the shortest equivalent to a string of mojangson.

 ```js
 const mojangson = require('mojangson')